Fujiry0/ryo-fujii/content/authors/admin/_index.md

   # Link to a PDF of your resume/CV.
   # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.
-  - icon: cv
+  # - icon: cv
-    icon_pack: ai
+  #   icon_pack: ai
-    link: uploads/resume.pdf
+  #   link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Data scientist at IBM.
-I am also a Ph.D. student at at Keio University.
+Ryo Fujii is a data scientist at IBM.
+His focus at IBM lies in applying natural language processing algorithms including generative models and mathematical optimization to customer's businesses to solve their problems.
+He also works with [Hideo Saito](https://scholar.google.co.jp/citations?user=JU9x-bcAAAAJ&hl=en) and [Ryo Hachiuma](https://ryohachiuma.github.io/) at Keio University as a Ph.D. student.
+His research interest lies in trajectory prediction for autonomous systems and surgical video analysis.